Time-of-flight camera: Human-machine interfaces and gaming

 As time-of-flight cameras provide distance images in real time, it is easy to track movements of humans.
 This allows new interactions with consumer devices such as televisions.
 Another topic is to use this type of cameras to interact with games on video game consoles.
 The second-generation Kinect sensor originally included with the Xbox One console used a time-of-flight camera for its range imaging, enabling natural user interfaces and gaming applications using computer vision and gesture recognition techniques.
 Creative and Intel also provide a similar type of interactive gesture time-of-flight camera for gaming, the Senz3D based on the DepthSense 325 camera of Softkinetic.

 Infineon and PMD Technologies enable tiny integrated 3D depth cameras for close-range gesture control of consumer devices like all-in-one PCs and laptops (Picco flexx and Picco monstar cameras).

 Smartphone cameras

 Several smartphones include time-of-flight cameras.
 These are mainly used to improve the quality of photos by providing the camera software with information about foreground and background.

-The first mobile phone to employ such technology was the LG G3, released in early 2014.
+The first mobile phone released with such technology was the LG G3, from early 2014.
+The BlackBerry Passport and the LG G Flex 2 were also launched with a ToF sensor.